indigo-dc/indigo-datacloud-releases/indigo1/tosca-pt1.md

 This is the first release of **TOSCA Parser and Types** - entirely developed through the INDIGO-DC project

+Highlight of the first release in INDIGO:
+* The **TOSCA Parser** now supports profile definition extensions that can be accessed via a custom tosca_definitions_version.
+Extensions can be added by creating a module in the "toscaparser/extensions" directory.
+See the ["nfv"](https://github.com/indigo-dc/tosca-parser/tree/0.5.1/toscaparser/extensions/nfv) module for an example.

 Supported Platforms:
 * CentOS7 & Ubuntu 14:04, OpenStack